merative/spm-ui-upgrade-helper/packages/icon-replacer-tool/test-data/test-case-2/test-case-2.md

-# Icon Replacer Test Case 2
+# icon-replacer-tool test case 2

-Test that the program does not break if there is nothing to change.
+Test that the program does not break if there are files but they do not contain any changes.